What we do

 If you have an eligible computer in need of repairs, please stop by the Food Pantry on any Wednesday or Saturday from 9:30 AM to 12:00 PM (Please check to make sure the next Wednesday or Saturday is not a Share closing) and speak with a volunteer to request computer maintenance.

 I want to volunteer

 The Share Technology Program relies on donations, which are then refurbished, configured, and distributed to families.
 Student volunteers are responsible for all program operations.
 The experience gained by volunteering at the Share Technology Program is extremely valuable.
 Volunteering for the Share Technology Program provides students with the opportunity to learn about business, leadership, and IT.
 Current program leaders and volunteers often pursue paid IT work while still in high school, using the skills they develop by volunteering with the Share Technology Program.
-Other former program leaders have gone on to study and graduate from universities including Virginia Tech, GMU, and RIT.
+Former program leaders have gone on to study and graduate from universities including Virginia Tech, George Mason University, West Virginia University, Wake Forest University, and Rochester Institute of Technology.
 Recruiting for new members will begin in January 2019.

 What we look for in a volunteer

 - High self-motivation

 - Network creation and maintenance skills (CompTIA Network+ level)